Music (Key Stages 3 & 4)

 Rhythms of the World

 BTEC First Award

 BTEC music is a practical/academic course.
-4 different units of work must be completed.
-Each unit it weighted equally and are then added together to calculate an overall grade.
-It is suitable for students who are beginning to play or are competent at playing a specific musical instrument.
-The course is vocational.
-This means that it develops skills and knowledge that equip the learner with ‘real life’ ability to work in an area of the music industry.
+Four different units of work must be completed.
+Each unit is weighted equally to calculate an overall grade.
+It is suitable for both beginners and those, who are already competent at playing a specific musical instrument.
+The course is vocational: this means that it develops skills and knowledge that equip the learner with ‘real life’ ability to work in an area of the music industry.